Impact of light-matter coupling strength on the efficiency of microcavity OLEDs: A unified quantum master equation approach: Introduction

 \section{Introduction}

 Organic light-emitting diodes (OLEDs) are revolutionizing display and lighting applications with their unique advantages over traditional inorganic LEDs.
-Producing vibrant colors, achieving high-contrast ratios, and operating on flexible substrates, OLEDs have become the cornerstone of next-generation devices such as foldable smartphones, advanced televisions, and even transparent displays~\cite{Forrest2004,Li2017,Forrest2020,Huang2020,Zhu2020,Hong2021,Chen2023}.
+Producing vibrant colors, achieving high-contrast ratios, and operating on flexible substrates, OLEDs have become the cornerstone of next-generation devices such as foldable smartphones and transparent displays~\cite{Forrest2004,Li2017,Forrest2020,Huang2020,Zhu2020,Hong2021,Chen2023}.
 In addition, it can be eco-friendlier to manufacture and recycle OLEDs than LEDs~\cite{Volz2015,Franz2017,Schulte2019,Palo2023}.
-Despite of their benefits, there are some inherent challenges with OLEDs that have hindered their adoption in a wider range of applications, particularly in general illumination.
-Most notably, excitons can exist in two fundamentally different spin configurations: one singlet state and three triplet states~\cite{Yersin2011}.
+Despite their benefits, there are some inherent challenges with OLEDs that have hindered their adoption in a wider range of applications, particularly in general illumination.
+Most notably, excitons---bound electron-hole pairs responsible for light emission---can exist in two fundamentally different spin configurations: one singlet state and three triplet states~\cite{Yersin2011}.
 The singlet exciton is the only one that can efficiently and rapidly emit light through fluorescence.
 In contrast, triplet excitons cannot directly emit photons due to spin conservation rules, making them non-emissive in typical fluorescent OLEDs~\cite{Forrest2020}.
 The non-emitting triplet states not only fail to contribute to light output but also pose additional challenges.
-At higher input currents and exciton densities, triplet excitons are more likely to interact with other excitons or polarons.
-These interactions convert excitonic energy into heat rather than light, reducing the overall efficiency of the device---a phenomenon known as efficiency roll-off~\cite{Giebink2008,Murawski2013,Diesing2024}.
-Furthermore, the accumulation of long-lived triplet states increases the likelihood of collisions that can break molecular bonds, causing irreversible degradation of the organic materials~\cite{Tankeleviciute2024}.
+At higher input currents and exciton densities, the long-lived triplet states are more likely to interact with other excitons and polarons, annihilate, and reduce device efficiency---a phenomenon known as efficiency roll-off~\cite{Giebink2008,Murawski2013,Diesing2024}.
+Furthermore, the intermediate encounter complexes can reach energies high enough to break molecular bonds and cause irreversible degradation of the organic materials~\cite{Tankeleviciute2024}.

-The issues outlined above can be addressed using planar microcavity architectures~\cite{Dirr1998,Xiang2013,Murawski2014,Ye2021,Zhao2024}.
-By embedding the emitting molecules within optical cavities and engineering the photonic environment, it becomes possible to control exciton dynamics and enhance light emission.
-In the weak-coupling regime, the Purcell effect increases the radiative decay rate of singlet excitons, thereby improving overall emission efficiency~\cite{Vahala2003}.
-Furthermore, as the singlets depopulate quickly enough, they do not have time to convert into harmful triplets via inter-system crossing (ISC).
-For phosphorescent OLEDs, this is equivalent to Purcell-suppressed reverse ISC (RISC)~\cite{Murawski2014}.
-In this article, OLEDs operating in the weak-coupling regime are referred to as microcavity OLEDs (MOLEDs).